neoforged/.github/primers/26.2/index.md

     - `DecoratedPotPatterns#itemToPatternMappings` - Operates on the keys for an item and its associated pot pattern.
     - `PotentSulfurEntity` - A sulfur block entity that can apply noxious gas effects.
 - `net.minecraft.world.level.block.state.BlockBehavior#bounceRestitution`, `$Properties#bounceRestitution` - How much the entity should bounce after colliding with this block.
+- `net.minecraft.world.level.chunk`
+    - `ChunkAccess#collectBiomesInPalette` - Collects all the biomes in the chunk sections.
+    - `PalettedContainerRO#forEachInPalette` - Loop through all elements in the palette.
+- `net.minecraft.world.level.levelgen.SurfaceRules`
-- `net.minecraft.world.level.levelgen.SurfaceRules#noiseGradient` - Creates a noise gradient rule from the given noise parameters and blockstate gradient.
+    - `noiseGradient` - Creates a noise gradient rule from the given noise parameters and blockstate gradient.
+    - `$Context#getBiome` - Gets the biome at the context position.
 - `net.minecraft.world.level.levelgen.feature`
     - `SequenceFeature` - A feature made up of other placed features, applying them in the order they are given until either one of them fails or all succeeds.
     - `TemplateFeature` - A feature that attempts to place a structure template in the world.